oltaab/Sieve-Of-Atkin/README.md

 ## Description

-This project provides a C++ implementation of a modified version of the Sieve of Atkin algorithm using concurrent principles (is parallelized).
+This project provides a C++ implementation of a modified version of the Sieve of Atkin algorithm using concurrent principles (parallelism).
 The Sieve of Atkin is a modern algorithm for finding all prime numbers up to a specified integer.

 ## Installation